Fact Sheet: The University of Chicago Medicine

 - 7 advanced imaging suites for interventional procedures

 - The latest in nurse-patient communications and remote health monitoring.

 Built in 1983, Bernard A. Mitchell Hospital is our primary adult inpatient facility and includes the emergency department and the Arthur Rubloff Intensive Care Tower.
-The tower houses the University of Chicago Medicine Burn and Electrical Trauma Units and intensive care units for transplantation, neurology and neurosurgery, cardiothoracic care, general surgery, and general medicine patients.
+The tower houses the University of Chicago Medicine Burn and Electrical Trauma Units.

 The Women’s Care Center, located within the Mitchell building, is at the forefront of obstetrics and gynecology.
 Our dedicated physicians, nurses, and staff provide high quality mother-baby care in a newly renovated labor and delivery unit and a high-risk obstetrics unit.
 We offer nationally known programs in gynecologic oncology, minimally invasive gynecologic surgery, urogynecology, and reproductive endocrinology and infertility.
 Inpatient gynecologic care is provided in a fully staffed 17-bed unit.
 We also offer in vitro fertilization (IVF) and other assisted reproductive care services at the Center for Reproductive Medicine and Fertility in downtown Chicago.